SyeinW/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Portugal-History.txt
 ```

-The command line option ` -l ` is causing the terminal to print out the files containing the string argument `Germany`.
+The command line option ` -l ` is causing the terminal to print out the files containing the pattern `Germany`.
 This is useful for finding which files contain the word you are looking for.
 Going back to the ` -n ` command line option, if we didn't know how to use `*.txt`(example 2 of `-n`) this would be a good way to find every file that we could run with the ` -n ` to get an output (example 1 of `-n`).

 ```
 $ grep -l "English" written_2/travel_guides/berlitz2/*.txt